puppetlabs/puppet-docs/source/upgrade/upgrade_code_workflow.md

 vagrant ssh pe-385-master
 ```

-If you're using r10k, setup this master to be able to synchronize code from your control-repo.
+If you're using r10k, set up this master to be able to synchronize code from your control-repo.
 Using the [zack/r10k](https://forge.puppet.com/zack/r10k) module is likely the easiest way to do this.
 You'll also probably need to [create and authorize SSH keys](https://forge.puppet.com/zack/r10k#setup-requirements) for this new 3.8 master.

-#### Catalog Preview
+#### Catalog preview

 Install the catalog preview module in the global modulepath: